PatrickCronin/foegcl-membership-webapp/Schema Design Notes.md

 ### Contributions

 * UPDATE Triggers
     * Updates that move a contribution to another affiliation are blocked.
 (If needed, users can delete and create.)
+(Implemented + tested)
     * Updates that disqualify a membership's contribution sum requirement are blocked.
+(Implemented + tested)
 * DELETE Triggers
     * Deletes that disqualify a membership's contribution sum requirement are blocked.
+(Implemented + tested)

 ### Affiliations